 Given the substantial drops seen in tax revenues across the nation, states will be keeping a close eye out for people trying to game the system by claiming to have moved to a lower-tax state permanently or have chosen to make it their primary residence when they really haven’t.
 States look for definitive links connecting the state and the resident.
-Such examples could include individuals establishing residency, owning or leasing residential property assets that produced income, making money from a job, or engaging in some other financial arrangement tied to a location.
+Such examples could include individuals establishing residency, owning or leasing residential property assets that produced income (opens in new tab), making money (opens in new tab) from a job, or engaging in some other financial arrangement tied to a location.
 Saying you have permanently relocated will require you to prove your change of scenery comes as more than just a transitory decision.
-Most locations will require you to document this change by living in your new location for at least 183 days.
+Most locations will require you to document this change by living in your new location for at least 183 days (opens in new tab).
 You can back this up by officially changing items like your voter registration and driver’s license.

 Bottom line, because states will be keen to review any relocations, you will want to take extra precautions when it comes to legitimizing your relocation in the name of saving on taxes.